Slim Skipping is a great interval workout that can be done anywhere! All you need for this one is a skipping rope and a gymboss timer.

 Here are a few of them:

 Physical Benefits – Like I said most people are aware skipping can burn a lot of calories.
 As well it tones and develops muscles in both the lower and upper body, while improving your cardiovascular health, flexibility, co-ordination and balance.
+Jumping rope helps with weight loss as well.

 Helps prevent osteoporosis– The impact of jumping increases bone density in adolescents and prevents deterioration of bone mass in adults.
 Although skipping as an activity can reduce the rate of bone loss it is worth pointing out that it cannot reverse advanced bone loss.